 Note: Federal Supply Schedule contract, the government may lack the authority to terminate a contract for default because it did not refer contractor’s allegations of the violation of the GSA.
 In the same vein, and when considering the defense of waiver of construction law liquidated damages claims against the contractor by the government on an FSS construction contract could be held as invalid if the contracting officer fails to meet the GSA requirement to first notify.
 The Appeals court would have no jurisdiction over the claim resulting from a termination for default.
 Accord BearingPoint, Inc. v.
 United States, 77 Fed.
 Cl.
 189 (2007).

 See also FAR 52.249-10(b)(1) (indicating that delay is excusable if it “arises from unforeseeable causes,” such as acts of the government or delays of subcontractors or suppliers, that are “beyond the control and without the fault or negligence of the Contractor”).

-The CO should also use the liquidate damages clause when: Delivery time or timely performance is so important that the agency may be reasonably expected to suffer damages as a result of untimely performance.
+The CO should also use the when: Delivery time or timely performance is so important that the agency may be reasonably expected to suffer damages as a result of untimely performance.

 Whether you are at the initial claims stage or considering litigation or appeals under government construction law or you should carefully assess the legal merits of your case.